 Atlantis Emperor Bowl: Glass Art Inspired by Monet

 When I attended Alfred University, I loved studying art history.
-Abstract expressionist painters such as Claude Monet, Joan Miro, Jackson Pollock, and Wassily Kandinsky made a big impression on my approach to glass art.
+Abstract expressionist painters such as Claude Monet, Joan Miro, Jackson Pollock, and Wassily Kandinsky made a big impression on my painterly approach to glass art.

 Here in Vermont, the cold grip of winter has melted into spring.
 Vernal pools are beginning to appear in our woods once again.
 These ephemeral pools foster woodland life and are important players in our local ecosystem.